edgio-docs/edgio-docs/guides/uplynk/deliver/playback_urls/sign_playback_url.md

 4. Load `player.php` in a web browser to verify that it can still playback content.

-## Step 3 - Re-enable the URL Signature Requirement
+## Step 3: Re-enable the URL Signature Requirement

-The [Adding a Media Player to a Web Page](/uplynk/deliver/media_player/add_media_player_to_web_page) tutorial disabled the requirement for a digitally signed playback URL to remove any potential obstacles for content playback in a test environment.
+The [Add a Media Player to a Web Page](/uplynk/deliver/media_player/add_media_player_to_web_page) tutorial disabled the requirement for a digitally signed playback URL to remove any potential obstacles for content playback in a test environment.
 Once the asset is ready for playback in a production environment, this requirement should be reapplied to prevent unauthorized playback.

 1. From the CMS, navigate to the [**Content**](https://cms.uplynk.com/static/cms2/index.html#/content) tab and then select the asset associated with `player.php`.